Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/country-ambassadors/essay.md

 The first version should be small and clear.

+Volunteer ambassador work should be time-limited, opt-in, clearly scoped, and credited where appropriate.

+Repeated translation, sustained outreach, community review, meeting facilitation, or specialized documentation should move toward stipend-supported or contracted work when funding and administrative pathways exist.

 A practical pilot would include:

 - three to five countries where active use or institutional interest is already visible